emedware/omni18n/README.md

 The best way to report a bug is to PR a failing unit test.

 Any DB or framework adaptation can be published separately, just report it and the reference will be added here.

-I made this functionality roughly ~10 times from scratch for a lot of different projects.
-It means the interface comes out of years of trials/errors/fixes and so there are few breaking changes to expect, if not none at all.